Tuberculosis

 You may not necessarily get sick if TB bacteria infect you.
 Accordingly, the types of TB are:

-A bacteria called Mycobacterium tuberculosis infects a person's lungs and spreads from one person to another via tiny droplets diffused into the air when the infected person sneezes, coughs, speaks.
+A bacteria called Mycobacterium tuberculosis infects a person's lungs and spreads from one person to another via tiny droplets diffused into the air when the infected person sneezes, coughs, or speaks.
 You are likely to get TB if you contact a person who has it or if you have immunocompromised conditions like HIV.

-The most common symptoms of active lung TB are:
+Common symptoms of active pulmonary TB include:

 Cough that lasts for a duration longer than three weeks